Porges/ways-to-play/src/articles/cards/ceki/index.md

 Javanese card players, by Jean Demmeni (1866–1939).
 {% imageEnd %}

-In Bali the game is widely played, and has “a large if not fanatical following”,[@TransitionalDemocracy p.
+In Bali, the game is widely played and has “a large if not fanatical following”,[@TransitionalDemocracy p.
 170] despite gambling being illegal.
 Cards are readily available at many convenience stores.